When we think of anything in operation, we think of the internal structure of the thing. How it works. How it does what it does. What makes it tick.

 Sales operations manages the training programs used on new recruits along with established sales reps.

 They may develop their own mentoring and coaching programs.
-They may also hire guest speakers for in-person training.
+They may also hire guest speakers for in-person training or invest in mentoring software to help facilitate knowledge transfer and employee development.
 And they may invest in an on-demand training platform that sales reps can access anytime, anywhere for self-directed learning.

 Sales Operations vs Sales Management